nyakasko/ZED_2_change_detection/README.md

 # Change detection algorithm using the ZED 2 stereo camera

 This code is an initial version of the change detection algorithm developed using the [ZED 2 stereo camera](https://www.stereolabs.com/zed-2/).
 The program was developed by Levente Göncz at `SZTAKI (Institute for Computer Science and Control)` in a framework of a 4 months long master thesis project, mandatory according to the `EIT Digital Masterschool`, `Aalto University` and `ELTE (Eötvös Loránd University), Faculty of Informatics`.
-The program is using some of the [tutorial codes](https://github.com/stereolabs/zed-examples) by the manufacturer of the ZED 2 stereo camera, Stereolabs.
+The program is using some of the [tutorial codes](https://github.com/stereolabs/zed-examples) provided by the manufacturer of the ZED 2 stereo camera, Stereolabs.
 The entire code of the algorithm was written by the author of this thesis.
 The parts proposed by [Sünderhauf et al.](https://ieeexplore.ieee.org/document/8206392) have been used as a written inspiration, the code itself was entirely programmed by the author of this thesis.

 ## Getting Started